morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 $ vi $LAB_HOME/install/targets/apic/settings.sh # Change hostnames, etc.
 ```

 You can set `apic_skip_load_images` to `1` in `settings.sh` after the first launch, to skip the step of loading apic images into local private registry because you don't have to repeat that if the registry has already been provisioned.
-Skipping this can make the launch faster.
+To skip this can make the launch faster.

 If you are interested in apic settings customization, please check [Appendix: Customize apic settings](#appendix-customize-apic-settings)